 So, if you’re struggling to shrug off your pyjamas during quarantine, we’ve rounded up six of Steve McQueen’s most classic, cool and casual looks to guarantee you’ll self-isolate in style.

 There’s a reason that these iconic denim threads are called ‘Steve McQueens’ in rhyming slang.
 The actor was rarely seen without a pair of jeans pulled on, whether they were classic blue, restrained grey or bright white.
 Slim-fit, selvedge and erring just on the right side of short, your off-duty McQueen wardrobe starts with a double-dose of good quality denim.

-From Sunspel, these Japanese denim selvedge jeans feature custom-branded buttons and rivets, logo-embossed leather patches, and a subtle white seam detailing that becomes visible when the leg is rolled — and, as McQueen will show you, they should be.
+From &SONS, these denim jeans feature a slim leg with a slight taper, and some brand detailing that becomes visible when the leg is rolled — and, as McQueen will show you, it should be.
 For the icon’s lighter look, try Brunello Cucinelli’s mid-rise tapered white jeans.
-Or, for the rougher, readier style, Ermenegildo Zegna’s take on the style are washed-out and whiskered.
+Or, for the rougher, readier style, Aubin’s take on the style uses hemp for a natural touch.

 Sunspel Japanese Denim Selvedge Jeans

 Aubin ‘Frodingham’ Jeans